 Boston's Safest Driver Competition

-In the spring of 2015, Mayor Walsh announced a commitment to eliminate traffic fatalities and serious injuries from our roadways through a Vision Zero initiative.
+In the spring of 2015, former Mayor Martin J. Walsh announced a commitment to eliminate traffic fatalities and serious injuries from our roadways through a Vision Zero initiative.
 Much of the initiative’s success rests on the ability of Bostonians to change the way they behave when they are behind the wheel of a car.

 Capitalizing on the competitive nature of our City, we piloted the first edition of the Boston’s Safest Driver competition in the fall of 2016 to great outcomes.
 In 2019, we again partnered with Cambridge Mobile Telematics to bring a safe driving competition to some of the largest vehicle trip generators in the entire city through workplace challenges.